the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Then they asked Jesus, "The law-writers say that Elijah has to come first."
 <small>Elijah was another great old Jewish person,
 and Jews expect Moses and Elijah to return before the world ends.</small>
-Jesus said "Yes Elijah comes first, fixing everything, but how was it also written that The Human would be hurt in many ways and be seen as having no use?
+Jesus said "Yes Elijah came first, fixing everything, but how was it also written that The Human would be hurt in many ways and be seen as having no use?
 I tell you that Elijah has come, and they did what they wanted to him, like the words say."